What is an Ampere?

 Learn More with Gateway Cable Company!

-If you’ve ever wondered, “What exactly is an ampere,” we hope the above information has answered your question.
-If you’d like to know more about amperes and the role they play in electrical equipment, or you’re looking to purchase cables with a high current-carrying capacity, Gateway Cable Company can help.
+If you’ve ever wondered, “What exactly is an ampere?”, we hope the above information has answered your question.
+If you’d like to know more about amperes and the role they play in electrical equipment, or if you want to know more about electrical insulation materials like polycarbonate, or you’re looking to purchase cables with a high current-carrying capacity, Gateway Cable Company can help.
 Contact us or request a quote on any of our products online!